jbubriski/ST4bby/README.md

-Hey!
-Thanks for checking this out!
+ST4bby (A **S**tandalone **T4** POCO Generator)
 ===

-This is a T4 template that will generate POCO's (Plain Old CLR Objects) from your database tables and columns.
+ST4bby is a T4 template (actually 2 right now) that will generate POCO's (Plain Old CLR Objects) from your database tables and columns.
+It doesn't rely on any particular ORM, but can be used in conjunction with them, including but not limited to

+1. Entity Framework
+2. Dapper
+3. Massive
+4. Anything else that uses POCO's relating directly to your database schema.

+How do I use it?
+---

 Here is all you need to do: